Skip to main content

 docker system df -v

-β€’ Shows disk usage by images, containers, volumes
+β€’ Reports Docker-managed disk usage across images, containers, volumes, and build cache

 docker system info